carbon-language/carbon-lang/docs/design/generics/goals.md

 Interfaces can either be structural, as in Go, or nominal, as in Rust and Swift.
-Structural interfaces match any type that has the required methods, whereas nominal interfaces only match if there is an explicit declaration of that fact for that specific type.
+Structural interfaces match any type that has the required methods, whereas nominal interfaces only match if there is an explicit declaration stating that the interface is implemented for that specific type.
 Carbon will support nominal interfaces, consistent with the philosophy of being explicit.

 This means that interfaces implicitly specify the intended semantics and invariants of and between those functions.
 Unlike the function signatures, this